TeejMcSteez/goUp/README.md

 Will send bad service data as JSON to the specified webhook URL, if the user has defined any custom messages it will add that custom message onto the JSON payload.

 The key provided will be injected as a `Authorization` header.
 Meaning it accepts Basic, Bearer, etc. as a string value in the YAML.

+## Arch.
+Support

+- Linux ARM64/AMD64
+- Windows ARM64/AMD64

+This a pure Go program it does not require any other libraries and is compiled directly to source with the Go compiler.

+Go does build Darwin (Apple) ARM64/AMD64, I just do not use any Apple products so I do not build for it.
+That being said if anyone does want to me to build for Darwin I can add it to the GitHub Actions workflow.